namruth/Secure_coding/README.md

 # Secure Coding Lab and Static Analysis using LLVM Clang Static Analyzer

-This repository contains the vulnerable codebase for the Secure Coding Lab.
-Please clone this repository and proceed further with the lab.
+This repository contains the vulnerable codebase for the Secure Coding Project.
+Please clone this repository and proceed further with the project.
 ---

 ## Points to be Noted: